ranveersahuiith/Snake-water-gun/README.md

-This game is very funny, when i was child, i and my sibling everytime play this game. other name of this game is " stine paper scissor"
+This game is very funny, when i was child, me and my childhood friends everytime play this game. other name of this game is " stone paper scissor"

-In this game rules are simple:
+This game rules are very simple:

 1. snake vs water --> snake drink water, so snake will win
 2. snake vs gun --> by gun shot, snake will die, so gun will win